Skip to main content

 4. Reinforce with the “off” command

 One of the best commands you can use for this type of training is “off.”
 This word is short and easy to say.
 It is important to say it firmly and point to the floor to give your pup some direction.
-Whenever you find your dog on your bed, immediately command “off” and then reward the behavior once they hop off.
+Whenever you find your dog on your bed, immediately command “off” and then reward the behavior once they hop down.

-5. Utilize placement training
+5. Use placement training

 Just like “off,” you can utilize another short word like “place” to give your dog some direction.
 The word “place” can be used to describe their very own bed.
 By telling them to go to their place, they have a sense of direction.
 You can use both “off” and “place” consecutively to let them know it is bedtime.